scrabbletank/farhome-rules/rulesdoc.md

 The cloud's area increases by 1 and you add or improve a defense die for each level cast above 2nd.

-___
 #### Command
 *2nd level*
+___
 - **Casting Time:** 7 AP
 - **Range:** 10
 - **Duration:** 8 hours

 You attempt to force a creature in range to obey a given command or simple task.
 This spell automatically fails if the creature cannot be charmed, does not speak your language, or would harm the creature.
-The command can be no more than one sentence and must be someting they can reasonably complete.
+The command can be no more than one sentence and must be something they can reasonably complete.
 For example, commanding a commoner to kill a dragon or hurt their friends will fail, but asking a peasant to buy you a drink wont.

 Make a spellcasting roll against the creatures Willpower save.
 On success they must complete the command to the best of their abilities.
 The spell ends when they have completed their task or they take damage.
 Creatures don't immediately know they were under the spells effects, but do remember their actions.

 Add an enhanced die for every level cast above 2nd.

-___
 #### Corpse Explosion
 *2nd level*
+___
 - **Casting Time:** 7 AP
 - **Range:** 10
 - **Duration:** instant